bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 For directories, the `Balloons.playground` file has "Documentation" and "Resources".
 Clicking on this first folder reveals that it contains a number of `.html` files and one `.css` file.
 The lesson to be learned here is that the "Documentation" folder holds all of the textual content of the `Playground` described as a series of web pages.
 The CSS file defines the `Playground's` styling of these pages.
 Finally, the "Resources" folder contains all of the external assets that the `Playground` uses to render the game's content.

-Now that you have seen the hidden secrets of the Swift `Playground`, let's make our own interactive document!
+Now that you have seen the hidden secrets of the Swift `Playground`, let's make our own interactive document.

 ###An Interactive Presentation